yetalit/Mojmelo/README.md

 ### Prerequisites

-* MAX 25.5
+* mojo-compiler 0.25.6

 Additionally, you may want to install bellow Python packages for a better usability and to run tests:
+1. Numpy
-1. Pandas
+2. Pandas
-2. Scikit-learn
+3. Scikit-learn
-3. Matplotlib
+4. Matplotlib

 ### Installation